mariadb-edwardstoever/mariadb_schema_transporter/README.md

 * You can turn off transport of ROUTINES with the option `--skip-routines` when backing up on the source.
 * You can turn off the privilege check with the option `--bypass-priv-check` which will let you run either script even if the database user doesn't have all the required privileges.
 This may be required for backward compatibility to old releases.
 * It is possible to skip saving the backup as a compressed archive with the option `--compressed=false`.
 This takes up much more storage space and makes transferring the files to another host more cumbersome.
 When using this option, find the created files in the subdirectory `stage`.
-* When the restore_schema.sh is run to create the target schema, foreign key and check constraints will be disabled during the operation.
+* When the restore_schema.sh is run to create the target schema, foreign key and check constraints will be _disabled globally_ during the operation.
 * When copying files from one host to another, use scp or rsync and transfer the directory `schema_transporter` and its contents.
 It is important that the directory `schema_transporter` exists in the directory defined by the `--base-dir` option.
 It is important that _the user running_ the restore_schema.sh script _and the user running mariadb process_ have read and write privileges on the `schema_transporter` directory.
 * Mariadb is not responsible for your use of this script.
 Test Mariadb Schema Transporter thoroughly in the appropriate test environment to ensure it does what you are expecting it to do and that you know how to use it.
 ***